 form and mail at any US Post Office.
 Avoid exposing samples

-to excessive heat or cold -- for example, avoid leaving
+to excessive heat or cold -- eg avoid leaving

 You may also send

-your own swabs to Zoologix in a PCR Pak envelope, but please do not
+your own swabs to Zoologix in a PCR Pak envelope, but do not

-send liquids or bulky items in PCR Pak envelopes.
+send liquids or bulky items in PCR Pak envelopes as they may be